Tools and Tips | Online Safety | O2

 Parental controls are software and tools that can be installed on devices (and even home broadband) to filter content and control activities.
 They won’t prevent kids from seeing inappropriate content on other people’s devices or at a friend’s house, so it’s still really important you talk to your children about what they may see online too.

-You can get help setting up parental controls online, by coming into an O2 store, or by calling our free advice line to speak to an O2 Guru.
-We’re here for everyone, even if you’re not an O2 customer.
+You can get help setting up parental controls online, by coming into an O2 store, or by calling our free advice line.

 How to use reporting tools